 If you wish to apply for federal loans, you must submit the Application for Federal Student Aid (FAFSA) for the academic year.
 In addition to the FAFSA, you may be required to submit supplementary documentation for federal and private loans.
 Students who receive financial assistance must adhere to the Satisfactory Academic Progress (SAP) requirements.
 For more information, please contact the Office of Student Financial Assistance at email@example.com or (202) 994-9000.

 The Admissions Office must have your social security number (SSN) on file before financial aid can be processed.
 If you did not include your SSN with your application, please contact the Health Science Admissions office at (202) 994-8528.

-If you are using tuition assistance (TA), please email your TA authorization form to Third Party Billing at email@example.com.
-A degree plan and cost verification sheet are available through email request to your advisor.
+If you are using tuition assistance (TA), please email your TA authorization form to Third Party Billing at firstname.lastname@example.org.
+A degree plan and cost verification sheet are available via email request to your advisor.

 Please include your GWid and the last four digits of your SSN in the body of the email, and copy your advisor.
 Each semester, students are responsible for the registration fee, which is not covered by TA.
 Please pay your portion (the remaining balance owed after TA is applied) before the first day of classes.

 If you are planning to use the G.I.
 Bill®, please use this checklist.

 Login to the GWeb Info System